Cumulus-Technology/pycdk/readme.md

 ### Bash Profile Script

-Add env bash script to .profile or .bashrc Example:
+Add env bash script to .profile or .bashrc (or .zshenv on a Mac).
+Example:

 ``` . ~/pycdk/cdk-bash.sh```